Two students facing each other talking and studying in the library.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-How you'll Learn
+How You'll Learn

 This course is delivered in three terms of ten weeks each.
-In each term you will study 40 credits comprised of either one or two modules.
-Scheduled contact hours range between approximately six and ten hours per week depending upon level of study and the complexity of the material being taught.
-This course is delivered through a mix of in person and online learning.
-You can expect to take part in lectures, workshops and peer-led seminars.
+In each term, you will study 40 credits comprising either one or two modules.
+Scheduled contact hours range between approximately six and ten hours per week, depending upon level of study and the complexity of the material being taught.
+This course is primarily delivered in-person, with some online learning.
+You can expect to take part in interactive sessions comprising lecture content, task-based workshops and peer-led seminar discussions that enhance subject knowledge and build core skills.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core – building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.